mrchinhdev/tro-ly-ao-minion/README.md

 ## How to use my code
 - Install the pyttsx3 library (pip install pyttsx3)
-- Install the Speech_recognition library (pip install Speech_recognition)
+- Install the Speech_recognition library (pip install SpeechRecognition)
 - Run file main.py

 ## Requirements